rogerdus/practicando_js/README.md

 ## **JavaScript essential for begginers**

 > *This project includes diferents exercise and examples of javascript *

  - **What is javascript?**

-> *Is a scripting or programming languajes that allows yo to implement complex features on page web*
+> *Is a scripting or programming languajes that allows you to implement complex features on page web*

  - **What can javascript do?**